Fantasy Points Logo - Wordmark

 FLEX Plays

 Amari Cooper – His fantasy season was circling the drain with a noodle-armed Deshaun Watson, but Cooper’s run back to relevance couldn’t have gone any better with Buffalo.
 At worst, he’s an upside WR2 for the rest of the way.
 Cooper has the fifth-lowest catchable target rate (62.3%) among WRs.
 That’s set to change.
 Josh Allen's 59% highly accurate throw rate on throws beyond the line of scrimmage is second-best, while his old QB Watson (44%) is 26th-of-31 QB.
 If Cooper does suit up this week, he’ll be limited.
-Titans top CB L’Jarius Sneed (quad) is questionable.
+Titans top CB L’Jarius Sneed (quad) didn’t practice all week, and he’s questionable.

 Sit ‘Em

 Calvin Ridley and DeAndre Hopkins – After the Titans airballed so badly in a perfect matchup out of the bye against a bad Colts secondary, there is no confidence to be had here.
 It’s bleak.
 Ridley has turned his 26 targets into 9/141/1 receiving.
 Just 50% of Ridley’s targets have actually been catchable, and that’s the second-lowest rate among qualified wide receivers.
 Hopkins hit a season-high route share, but he was still just on the field for 63% of the pass last week.
-I have no idea why HC Brian Callahan is set on rotating in Nick Westbrook and Treylon Burks.
 Hopkins was limited in Weeks 1-4 by a knee injury.
+Treylon Burks (knee) is out.

 Dalton Kincaid – Cooper’s addition will free everyone up in this passing attack, but the overall volume remains a huge concern here.
 Josh Allen is 30th in pass attempts per game (26.0), a figure that can and should rise some with Cooper on the field.
 Kincaid is a low-end TE1 to begin with, though.
 He’s 9th in targets per game (5.0) and TE11 in expected fantasy points per game (8.7).
 I don’t see how his volume gets better.
 The Titans are icing tight ends to just 24 yards per game (second-fewest) and a league-low -5.7 schedule-adjusted FPG below average.